 Areas of health and wellness covered by these resources

 These resources will cover a wide range of health-based areas.
-They will include assessments and information in areas such as:
+They will include assessment tools and information in areas such as:

 - Weight loss and eating disorders